ChrisVanNiekerkSU/14946092_mini_dissertation/README.md

 # 14946092_mini_dissertation
-Source code associate with the mini-dissertation of Chris van Niekerk, presented in partial fulfilment of the requirements for the degree of MEng (Structured) (Industrial Engineering) at the Faculty of Engineering at Stellenbosch University
+Source code associate with the mini-dissertation of Chris van Niekerk, presented in partial fulfilment of the requirements for the degree of MEng (Structured) (Industrial Engineering) at the Faculty of Engineering at Stellenbosch University.

 <br>